BlackNinjaKR/Pet-Store-Website/README.md

 <br>

 ## 🙌 Acknowledgments
-Special thanks to all contributors, and to pet lovers everywhere who inspire us to make pet care simpler and more accessible.
+A special thanks to Swarnim Sharma for providing me with this project and inspiring its development.

 ---